hexadivine/kali-vnc/README.md

 stopkali
 ```

-`stopkali` is an alias to `sudo docker stop kali-vbc`.
+`stopkali` is an alias to `sudo docker stop kali-vnc`.
 Use this command to stop the container.

 ## Uninstall kali-vnc